lauramarinab/lauramarinab/README.md

 #### 👩🏻‍🦱 About me:
-- 👋 &nbsp;I'm a software engineer with a focus on React.
+- 👋 &nbsp;I'm a software engineer with a focus on React and TypeScript.
 - 📍 &nbsp;Living in Milan... for now!
 - 🏳️‍🌈 &nbsp;She/Her